phrutis/wif500/x64/Release/questions.md

 So that you don't take too many risks. </br>
 You can participate with only a small part of your gpu cards</br>
 For example 50, 100 cards, leave the rest in mining.<hr>

-Bro I don't have gpu what should i do?</br>
-Download [Fialka M-125](https://github.com/phrutis/Fialka#random-search-part-wif--checksum-check) search on the CPU (mode 15 random good speed).<hr>

 How can I rent gpu cards?
 I do not know how to do that.</br>
 Ask for help in the group, they will help you, prompt. </br>